-We have entered into a number of private placement transactions where shares of capital stock of Boston Properties, Inc. or interests in Boston Properties Limited Partnership were issued both at the time of our initial public offering and thereafter to owners of properties we acquired or to institutional investors.
-This stock, or stock issuable in exchange for such interests in Boston Properties Limited Partnership, may be sold in the public market over time pursuant to registration rights.
-Additional stock reserved under our employee benefit and other incentive plans, including stock options, may also be sold in the public at some time in the future.
-Future sales of stock in the public securities markets could adversely affect the price of our stock.
-We can not predict the effect that perception in the market that such sales may occur will have on the market price of our stock.
+As part of our initial public offering and since then we have completed many private placement transactions where shares of capital stock of Boston Properties, Inc. or interests in Boston Properties Limited Partnership were issued to owners of properties we acquired or to institutional investors.
+This common stock, or common stock issuable on conversion of our preferred stock or in exchange for such interests in Boston Properties Limited Partnership, may be sold in the public market over time pursuant to registration rights we granted to these investors.
+Additional common stock reserved under our employee benefit and other incentive plans, including stock options, may also be sold in the public markets at some time in the future.
+Future sales of our common stock in the public securities markets could adversely affect the price of our common stock.
+We cannot predict the effect the perception in the market that such sales may occur will have on the market price of our common stock.